Yours Truly

 Solution

-A mobile application that is designed to help students maintain connections with their support networks.
+Platformed designed to help students maintain connections with their support networks.

 BOSP is a complex network of people, processes, and emotions.
 In order to identify who to interview I created an actor map to understand stakeholders and relationships.
 I decided upon recruitment of four main types of actors due to their key roles in the service.